shearwavesplitter/MFASTR/ReadMe.md

 ```
 #### Example

+To run measurements on for events in a target directory

 ```r
 library(MFASTR)
 path <- "~/path/to/folder"
 do_station_simple(path)
 ```

-To run on the sample MFAST sample data first create an empty directory
+To run on the MFAST sample data first create an empty directory

 ```r
 library(MFASTR)